leonardomoraesmendes/tf-metabase/README.md

 # tf-metabase
 Infrastructure as a Code with Terraform to create Metabase in AWS Elastic Beanstalk

-This code is a example of provisioning Metabase at Elastic Beanstalk with Terraform using some best pratices according the Metabase Documentation, feel free to fork this repo and custom the code with you necessities.
+This code is a example of provisioning Metabase at Elastic Beanstalk with Terraform using some best pratices according the Metabase Documentation, feel free to fork this repo and custom the code with your necessities.